-We are taking control to increase profit in today’s episode.
+What are the factors that affect the profitability of a business?
 As a business owner, profit is likely top of mind and is obviously important to monitor as your business moves forward.
-We are talking about the four factors that determine profit that you can control, changes you can make to positively impact your profit, and what you can do to accurately monitor them.
+We are talking about the four factors that determine the profit that you can control, changes you can make to positively impact your profit, and what you can do to accurately monitor them.

 What we cover in this episode: